rconstant1/entropic_measurement/README.md

 - **Industrial quality control**: documentation and certification with entropic measurement scores
 - **Open science**: provide FAIR data with explicit uncertainty and bias info

 ## Documentation

 **A Python library for explicit correction and traceability of informational bias in scientific and industrial measurement.**

-Inspired by the “Entropic Measurement Revolution” developed by Raphael Constantinis, this package enables robust, transparent, and reproducible correction of entropic bias using modern statistical entropy metrics.
+Inspired by the "Entropic Measurement Revolution" developed by Raphael Constantinis, this package enables robust, transparent, and reproducible correction of entropic bias using modern statistical entropy metrics.

 Comprehensive documentation is available in the [Wiki](https://github.com/rconstant1/entropic_measurement/wiki).